On the behavior of stringy motives under Galois quasi-\'etale covers: Stringy Motives

 \begin{example} Rational double points (also known as Du Val singularities) are exactly the canonical surface singularities or, equivalently, the rational Gorenstein surface singularities.
 These can be further characterized as those surface singularities whose minimal resolution is crepant.
 As such, the dual graphs associated to their minimal resolution are the simply laced Dynkin diagrams.
 See \cite[Example 3.26]{KollarSingulaitieofMMP} for further details.
 Following \cite[\S 3]{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp}, it is standard to denote the formal germ at a rational double point by $X_n^r$ where $X\in \{A,D,E\}$ and $n,r$ vary in between certain intervals of nonnegative integers.
-However, if $p\geq 7$, the index $r$ is superfluous and in that case we have the so-called standard forms of the rational double points.
-Else, if $p=2,3,5$, we obtain an interesting zoo of non-standard forms; \cite[Ibid.]{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp} for details.
-In general, we let $X^0_n$ denote the standard forms, which can be realized as linear quotients $\hat{\bA}^2/G$ by a finite subgroup $G \subset \mathrm{SL}_2(\kay)$.
-What matters to us here is that the dual graph of the minimal resolution of $X_n^r$ is the simply laced Dynkin diagram $X_n$ with vertices of weight $2$.
-In particular, the vertices correspond to rational smooth curves that intersect transversely at exactly one point on the minimal resolution.
+However, if $p\geq 7$, the index $r$ is superfluous and in that case we only have the so-called standard forms of the rational double points.
+Else; $p=2,3,5$, we obtain an interesting zoo of non-standard forms; \cite[Ibid.]{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp} for details.
+In general, we let $X_n=X^0_n$ denote the standard forms, which can be realized as linear quotients $\hat{\bA}^2/G$ by a finite subgroup $G \subset \mathrm{SL}_2(\kay)$.
+As far as stringy motives are concerned, what matters is that the dual graph of the minimal resolution of $X_n^r$ is the simply laced Dynkin diagram $X_n$ with vertices of weight $2$.
+In particular, the vertices correspond to rational smooth curves intersecting transversely at exactly one point on the minimal resolution.
+Let us denote by $M_{\mathrm{st}}(X_n^r)$ the stringy invariant $M_{\mathrm{st}}(X)_x$ associated to a rational double point $x \in X$.
+Since the minimal resolution $\tilde{X} \to (x, X)$ is crepant (i.e., $a_i=1$), $M_{\mathrm{st}}(X_n^r)$ equals the motive associated to the exceptional set of curves (which is a tree of $n$ $\mathbb{P}^1$'s intersecting as prescribed by the diagram $X_n$).
+An easy calculation then shows: